 However, is all that it seems?
 Most patient enquires I receive are from folk who have had the disease for a number of years or are taking multiple therapies.
 Others may not quite comprehend the lengths they may need to go to in order to produce the necessary changes associated with remission.

 The research paper that appears to have kicked off all the buzz was published at the end of 2017 by Dr Taylor and colleagues (find it here).
 They recruited 306 patients who had been diagnosed with type 2 diabetes in the last 6 years.
 Interestingly they did this study in a primary care setting to help resemble how this may work in GP surgeries.
 The researchers split the patients into 2 groups to help compare one against the other.
 Group 1 followed a low calorie diet of 800kcal per day for 3-5 months followed by a maintenance phase.
+This is the type 2 diabetes remission diet.
 Group 2 were not given a diet to follow and carried on as normal.
 By the end of the study both groups had 149 patient completing the study at 1 year.

 The diet group saw 68 of the 149 patients achieve diabetes remission needing no diabetes medications.
 The patients who lost the most weight were more likely to induce diabetes remission.
 In fact, 86% of patients losing 15kg or more in body weight managed to put their diabetes into remission compared with 7% of those losing 5kg or less.

 By shifting fat from around the body including the liver and pancreas, the body is able to recapture its insulin sensitivity.
 This means it is able to control glucose levels to pre diabetes levels.

 What you may not know

 This research isn’t new at all.
 A quick literature search shows us evidence going all the way back to the 1980s on this topic.
 We’re not even talking one or two papers either.
 There’s a whole bunch.